PR1NCE-lab/workout_wedsite/README.md

 ### checkout following `link for live demo` ->
 https://wourkout-buddy.netlify.app/

+## NOTE : Please note that this website utilizes the free version of API's, which has a limited number of requests per month.
+As a result, certain functions on the site may not be fully operational or available at all times.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).